Bandelier National Monument: Things to See

 To get to the Alcove House you’ll have to take a 2.6 mile out and back called the Alcove House trail.
 The same trail takes you to the cliff dwellings so I recommend stopping at both when you visit.

-Just keep in mind you’ll have to climb a few ladders to get to the Alcove House.
-While climbing up you’ll also have to get out of the way of people heading down and it’s a bit tight.
-I could see this being hectic on a busy day.
-I also recommend bringing a bottle of water if you plan on walking to the Alcove House.
+Just keep in mind that Alcove House sits 140 feet above the canyon floor, reached by four wooden ladders and a set of stone stairs.
+While climbing up you’ll have to get out of the way of people heading down, and it’s a bit tight, so I could see it being hectic on a busy day.
+Bring a bottle of water if you plan to make the climb.

 Bandelier National Monument Pictures